 - Ask the dry cleaner for compensation if the care instructions were not followed.

-- Take the damaged garment back to the retailer you bought it from and demand a refund under your statutory rights outlined in Australian consumer law.
+- Take the damaged garment back to the retailer you bought it from and demand a refund under your statutory rights outlined in Australian Consumer Law.

 - If this fails, you may lodge a complaint with the ACCC and/or take your complaints to a consumer or small claims court in your state.

 Can I make a claim for damage if I bought my garments or textiles second-hand?

 Yes.
 Second-hand garments and textiles are excluded from the mandatory care labelling standard, but you may be able to make a claim for the damage of your garment.
 The catch is you may need to produce a receipt – which is not always possible when buying second-hand items.
 See the DIA's Fair Claims Guide to find out the replacement value of your item.